allanstocco/smithandbrown/README.md

 ### Front End:

-- `frontend` - front-end directory.
+- `frontend/` - front-end directory.
   - `login.html` - Login Page.
   - `index.html` - Base Template, this file renders all js modules.
 This file is the main layout of the UI web application.
     - `static/` - contains all static content.